ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_mncnh_portfolio/concept_model.rst

     -
       - Confirm ANC visit rate matches expectations
       - Confirm ultrasound rates matches inputs for all scenarios
-      - Confirm stated gestational age and real gestational age have the correct margin of error based on ultrasound type
+      - Confirm gestational age estimate and real gestational age have the correct margin of error based on ultrasound type
       - Confirm pregnancy population is within expected WRA age group (15-49 years)
     - All checks passed except last one; RT is updating our observer output requests to add an observer for pregnant person age.
     - https://github.com/ihmeuw/vivarium_research_mncnh_portfolio/blob/main/verification_and_validation/pregnancy_model.ipynb